 The price per person changes depending on the price of the guide and the size of the group.
 You should expect to pay at least around € 15 per person.

 In practice, however, this new regulation is not yet really enforced or controlled.
-We could (in December 2019) easily walk through the UNESCO World Heritage Site without a guide.
+We could easily walk through the UNESCO World Heritage Site without a guide.
 And we were far from being the only ones.
 Even when we asked at the entrance, we were told that we could enter without a guide.

 You need a valid ticket and your passport